lepoco/openapi.client/README.md

 Since we are using the generated internal `OpenApiAttribute` as a marker, conflicts may occur when we use `InternalsVisibleTo`.

+We found the use of nullable essential, so C# 8.0 is required.

 ## OpenAPI

 OpenAPI specification is available at: